roynirmal/searchx-backend/README.md

 # SearchX Backend
+This is branch for widget variants with Acquaint backend.
 SearchX is a scalable collaborative search system being developed by [Lambda Lab](http://www.wis.ewi.tudelft.nl/projects/learning-analytics/) of [TU Delft](https://www.tudelft.nl/).
 It is based on [Pienapple Search](http://onlinelibrary.wiley.com/doi/10.1002/pra2.2016.14505301122/full) and is further developed to facilitate collaborative search and sensemaking.
 SearchX includes features that enable crowdsourced user studies on collaborative search, and is easily extensible for new research.